coderitter/pulp-riscv-gnu-toolchain-docker/README.md

 chmod a+x riscv32-unknown-elf-gcc
 ```

-Now you can use the script as if the compiler itself was installed in your host system.
+Now you can use the script as if the compiler itself was installed on your host system.

 ```
 ./riscv32-unknown-elf-gcc -std=c99 -march=rv32imfdcxpulpv2 src -o build/firmware